-- have a positive and enjoyable experience of tennis at Sundridge Park Tennis and Squash Ltd in a safe and inclusive environment - are protected from abuse while participating in tennis, squash and padel.
+- have a positive and enjoyable experience of playing sport at Sundridge Park Tennis and Squash Ltd in a safe and inclusive environment - are protected from abuse while participating in tennis, squash and padel.

-Sundridge Park Tennis and Squash Ltd acknowledges that some children, including disabled children and young people or those from ethnic minority communities, can be particularly vulnerable to abuse and we accept the responsibility to take reasonable and appropriate steps to ensure their welfare.
+Sundridge Park Tennis and Squash Ltd acknowledges that some children, including disabled children, young people and those from ethnic minority communities, can be particularly vulnerable to abuse and we accept the responsibility to take reasonable and appropriate steps to ensure their welfare.